 Since Google Groups doesn’t have properly shared inboxes and people need to forward each other inside the team all the time.
 Sometimes email threads get so long and confusing that people no longer realize who sent a specific reply to certain emails.

-On the other hand, there are other softwares options like Drag.
+On the other hand, there are other software options like Drag.
 It allows you to keep everyone in the same conversation and just assign a person to reply to specific emails.
 This keeps work simple and no one will wonder who sent what.

 6. Google Group’s interface